Supply Chain Management: How to use Patents for Risk Mitigation and strategic negotiations?

 Op-Ov Strategy for Upper hand in Negotiations

-The tech areas falling in the Opportunity quadrant of SOTO matrix can help you get leverage in the negotiation with your vendors and to mitigate risk as well.
+The tech areas falling in the Opportunity quadrant of the SOTO matrix can help you get leverage in the negotiation with your vendors and to mitigate risk as well.
 In general, your vendor has a threat of getting sued for not filing/getting a license to patents their product/service is using.

 As you have already got all the patents on technology used in your supply chain, you can easily see patents filed by your organization used by your suppliers (if any).
 Else, you can look for universities and individual inventors, whose patents might be being overlapped by your vendors.
-You can then consider approaching them for purchasing or getting a license to the patents.
+You can then consider approaching them for purchasing or getting a license for the patents.